rdkcentral/firebolt-certification-app/docs/Configurations.md

 - **mf**: When integrating with an MFOS server, setting `mf=true` can simulate the behavior of the FCA in a connected environment, aiding in comprehensive API testing.
 - **systemui**: For Ripple device testing, `systemui=true` alters the UI to match the Ripple context, facilitating a more accurate testing scenario.
 - **voiceGuidance**: Enabling this feature (e.g., `voiceGuidance=true`) can help in assessing the accessibility of the app, ensuring it caters to users requiring voice navigation.
+- **testContext**: if testContext=true is passed, the report should have the context field under each test updated with the following fields `params` `result` `error` if testContext=false or not passed the report should have the context field.
+However the context field will be set to null.

 ### Usage